The 6 stages most divorcing couples go through

 And there is.

-To help more Australians achieve a better ending to their separation and divorce journey, we created a collaborative divorce platform called Adieu.
+To help more Australians achieve a better ending to their separation and divorce journey, we created Adieu Assist, a collaborative approach.

 For a fixed price, you get the support, resources and advice you need to help you navigate every stage of the divorce journey.
-At the end of the process, you’ll have a legally-binding financial settlement that’s fair to both parties and, if there’s children involved, a parenting-plan approved by the courts.
+At the end of the process, you’ll have a legally-binding financial settlement that’s fair to both parties and, if there’s children involved, a signed parenting-plan.